Sensirion/arduino-upt-core/README.md

 Goal of this library is to provide a uniform design language across all UPT modules when handling sensor data, for convenient flow of information and preserving metadata.

 Fundamentally, a data point in the UPT ecosystem comes from one of two sources:
-* Wired: signal readings retrieved via eg. i2c communication
+* Wired: signal readings retrieved via a wired communications bus, eg. i2c communication
 * Bluetooth Low Energy (BLE): signal readings transimtted via BLE advertisement from a Sensirion demo device

 Unfortunately, further classification of a data point's origin is tricky:
-* The sensor authoring a measurement is not transmitted via BLE, it is thus for example not possible to distinguish between Temperature readings from SCD4X or SHT4X if received via BLE
+* The information about the sensor authoring a measurement is not transmitted via BLE, it is thus in general not possible to assign a ```SensorType``` to each ```DataPoint``` received via BLE.
 * Not all wired sensors support exact sensor classification.
 For example, while we know that a sensor responding to i2c commands on address ```0x62``` belongs in the SCD4X family of sensors, we have no way of knowing if it